worldofmarcus/project-portfolio-2/README.md

 ![Color Palette image](readme/assets/images/coolors_palette.png)

 * ### Typography
   The fonts used for the game are 'Kaushan Script' and 'Amatic SC'.
 Fallback font for both of them is sans-serif.
-T

   * 'Kaushan Script' is used for the game logo and the scoreboard.
 It is little bit harder to read than a more regular font like Amatic SC but I wanted to use it because it fits the mysterious / fairy-tale context better.